Extensions in Jacobian algebras via punctured skein relations: Cluster algebras from surfaces and skein relations

 In \cite[Section 4]{FST} each ideal triangulation $\Tt$ is associated to a skew-symmetric matrix $B_{\Tt}$ in a puzzle-like game.
 This matrix can be used as the only piece of information needed to define a cluster algebra.
 The \emph{cluster algebra associated to the surface} $(S,M)$ is the cluster algebra $\cA (S,M)$ defined from the seed $(\x,B_{\Tt})$, where the initial variables $x_1, \ldots, x_n$ are in correspondence with the arcs in an ideal triangulation $\Tt$ of $(S,M)$.
 We will always consider the cluster algebra with \emph{ trivial coefficients}.
 We will not give a detailed definition of cluster algebra, we refer the reader to the very nice introduction given in \cite[Section 2]{MSW}.

 Ideal triangulations are connected by flips.
+A flip is a local exchange that happens on a square within the triangulation.
+All four sides are either arcs in the triangulation or boundaries, and one of the diagonals belongs to $\Tt$.
+A flip exchanges this diagonal for the other one.

 When $\Tt$ has self-folded triangles the internal edge of that triangle cannot be flipped.
-To solve this problem Fomin--Shapiro--Thurston defined \emph{tagged arcs}.
+To solve this problem Fomin--Shapiro--Thurston \cite[Section 7]{FST} defined \emph{tagged arcs}.
 When one of the endpoints of the arc is a puncture then we have the option of tagging near this endpoint either \emph{notched} $\bowtie$ or \emph{plain} $\bullet$ (in the plain case we may not put a mark in our figures).
-The tagged arc denoted by $\gamma^{\Join}$ in Figure \ref{loop} replaces the arc $l$ enveloping the puncture in the model \cite{FST}.
+The tagged arc denoted by $\gamma^{\Join}$ in Figure \ref{loop} replaces the arc $l$ enveloping the puncture in the model.
 An arc $\alpha$ not at the puncture is equal to its plain version.
-We call the arc $l$ a \emph{noose}, as the authors in \cite{MW} do, or a loop.
+We call the arc $l$ a \emph{noose} or a loop.

-When the surface is the disk with one puncture (see Figure \ref{categoria}) there can only be notched tagged arcs at the puncture.
+When the surface is the disk with one puncture there can only be notched tagged arcs at the puncture.
 Denote by $\gamma^{\bowtie}$ the notched tagged arc at $p$ and by $\gamma^{\bullet}$ the plain version, see Figure \ref{loop}.

 While one can define the crossing number for tagged arcs in general, we will give a definition only for the punctured disk.

 \begin{defi} Let $\alpha$ and $\beta$ be two tagged arcs on the punctured disk.
 Then the \emph{crossing number} $e(\alpha, \beta)$ is computed as follows \begin{enumerate} \item if one of them is not an arc at the puncture then $e(\alpha, \beta) = e^\bullet(\alpha^\bullet,\beta^\bullet)$ \item if both are arcs at the puncture and they have the same tag then $e(\alpha, \beta) = 0$, if they have different tag then the notched arc, say $\alpha$, should be replaced with the corresponding noose $l$: $e(\alpha,\beta) = e^\bullet (l,\beta )$. \end{enumerate} \end{defi}